Optimal transport and dynamics of expanding circle maps acting on measures: Introduction

 A map like $\Phi_d$ can act by composition on the right on a function space (e.g. Sobolev spaces).
 The adjoint of this map is usually called a Perron-Frobenius operator or a transfer operator, and a great deal of effort has been made to understand these operators, especially their spectral properties (see for example \cite{Baladi}).
 One can consider $\Phi_{d\#}$ as an analogue for possibly singular measures of the Perron-Frobenius operator of $\Phi_d$.

 As pointed out by the referee of a previous version of this paper, using the finite-to-one maps

 it is easy to prove that $\Phi_{d\#}$ is topologically transitive and has infinite topological entropy.
-To refine this last remark, we shall prove that $\Phi_{d\#}$ has positive metric mean dimension (a metric dynamical invariant of infinite-entropy maps). \begin{theo} For all integer $d\geqslant 2$ and all exponent $p\in[1,+\infty)$ we have
+To refine this last remark, we shall prove that $\Phi_{d\#}$ has positive metric mean dimension (a metric dynamical invariant of infinite-entropy maps). \begin{theo} For all integers $d\geqslant 2$ and all exponents $p\in[1,+\infty)$ we have

 where $\wassd_p$ is the Wasserstein metric with cost $|\cdot|^p$. \end{theo} The definition of Wasserstein metrics is given below; for the definiton of metric mean dimension and the proof of the above result, see Section \ref{sec:entropy}.
-Except in this result, we shall only use the quadratic Wasserstein metric.
+Except in this result, we shall only use the quadratic Wasserstein metric ($p=2$), which we will denote by $\wassd$.